Paradise gardening as a political imperative

 You can prune back vines every year or let them climb wild, toward the sun.
 Most vines are shade-tolerant but will flower and fruit toward the top, where they can reach the light.
 Vine brambles make great habitat for spiders and other beneficial insects.

-• Ground Covers.
+Many nitrogen-fixing legumes are climbers, which makes them good choices for the vine layer. - Ground Covers.
 Ground covers provide a living mulch over soil that, if exposed, would dry out or cover itself with weeds.
 It is good to get ground covers established when the taller plants are still young and the sunlight still reaches the ground.

 Once established, most ground covers will spread readily and can be extended to other areas of the garden.
-It is quite possible, and highly recommended, to establish a semi-permanent ground cover over most of the perennial garden.
+It is quite possible, and highly recommended, to establish a semi-permanent ground cover over most of the perennial garden. - Roots.
+All plants exist in the root layer, but some are grown primarily for their fleshy, edible roots and tubers.
+Some have shallow roots, while others penetrate twenty feet or more into the soil.

 As a general rule, assume there is at least as much growth below the soil as you can see above ground.
-Try to space your plantings so that roots don’t compete for elbow room but instead stack together as they grow down like the layers of branches and foliage above.
+Try to space your plantings so that roots don’t compete for elbow room but instead stack together as they grow down like the layers of branches and foliage above. - Water Plants.
+If you have water features, you’ll need water plants to cleanse and aerate the water and provide shade, food, and habitat for fish, waterfowl, and humans.
+Water plantings could even occupy seven MORE layers, under the surface!

 Layers in Time